 Wherever possible, a 'like-for-like' biodiversity offset is preferred so that residual negative impacts on affected biodiversity features are appropriately compensated - ensuring no net loss of that feature on a local or regional scale.
 In addition, the realities of securing offsets in the long-term depends heavily on securing appropriate areas from a land tenure and/or management perspective.
-For this reason, the selection of candidate offset sites should focus on nearby habitats within the LSA, where the Project Developer has established relationships with landowners and can capitalise on this for offset planning purposes.
+For this reason, the selection of candidate offset sites focussed on nearby habitats within the LSA, where the Project Developer has established relationships with landowners and can capitalise on this for offset planning purposes, landownership is discussed below in more detail as Seriti Mining could be involved.

-The draft National Biodiversity Offset guideline (DFFE, 2022) requires that the below-listed principles - which are widely recognised in standard offset guidance (e.g. BBOP, 2009) - guide the selection of suitable candidate offset sites; these principles were also applied when identifying potentially suitable areas and required actions for offset:
+The draft National Biodiversity Offset guideline (DFFE, 2023) requires that the below-listed principles - which are widely recognised in standard offset guidance (e.g. BBOP, 2009) - guide the selection of suitable candidate offset sites; these principles were also applied when identifying potentially suitable areas and required actions for offset: